siddharth-mavani/checkers-game/README.md

 # Set-Up Instructions

-    1. Clone the repository to your local system by  `git clone https://github.com/siddharth-mavani/checkers-game.git`
+    1. Clone the repository to your local system by  <code> git clone https://github.com/siddharth-mavani/checkers-game.git </code>
     2. CD into the cloned repository.
-    3. run `make checkers` in the terminal to compile the code and generate the executable.
+    3. run <code> make checkers </code> in the terminal to compile the code and generate the executable.
-    4. run `./checkers` in the terminal to start playing the game.
+    4. run <code> ./checkers </code> in the terminal to start playing the game.

 # Game Instructions